 One of the major decision-making criteria you should use when evaluating a new hosting company is speed.

 The reason?
 Three-fourths of your website traffic will leave if pages take longer than five seconds to load.

-We’re very worried about the first months when we started monitoring them.
-With two second load time, it means that almost half of your traffic will leave the site and visit someone else, who has a much better loading time, at least under a second.
+We were very worried about the first months when we started monitoring them.
+With a two-second load time, it means that almost half of your traffic will leave the site and visit someone else, who has a much better loading time, at least under a second.

-However, the good news is that tsoHost has really stepped up their game during the past year and delivered a solid speed of 565 ms.
+However, the good news is that tsoHost has really stepped up their game during the past half a year and delivered a solid speed of 514 ms.